THE STORY OF CABEL T-B RECORDING

 It also pays tribute to past songs with one prequel and two sequels!

-Also, for those who follow the story line this recording will be particularly
+Also, for those who follow the storyline, this recording will be particularly

 interesting, for it ends with a "cliff hanger".
 With the symbolic